What to Do If Your Power Goes Out

 - Check that the power isn’t out because one of your breakers or fuses tripped.
 If everything seems OK, contact us.

-- Your name, address, telephone number, and Con Edison account number, if you have one
+- Con Edison account number, if you have one

-- The exact location of any hazardous conditions, such as downed wires, broken or leaning utility poles, or trees leaning against poles or wires (please keep your distance from any hazardous conditions)
+- Exact location of any hazardous conditions, such as downed wires, broken or leaning utility poles, or trees leaning against poles or wires (please keep your distance from any hazardous conditions)

 - The names and addresses of anyone you know who uses life-support equipment